Kalahi: A handcrafted, grassroots cultural LLM evaluation suite for Filipino: Abstract

 \section{Abstract}

 Multilingual large language models (LLMs) today may not necessarily provide culturally appropriate and relevant responses to its Filipino users.
-We introduce \textsc{Kalahi}, a cultural LLM evaluation suite collaboratively created by native Filipino speakers.
-It is composed of 150 high-quality, handcrafted and nuanced prompts that test LLMs for generations that are relevant to shared Filipino cultural knowledge and values.
+We introduce \textsc{Kalahi}, a cultural LLM evaluation suite that is part of SEA-HELM.
+It was collaboratively created by native Filipino speakers, and is composed of 150 high-quality, handcrafted and nuanced prompts that test LLMs for generations that are relevant to shared Filipino cultural knowledge and values.
 Strong LLM performance in \textsc{Kalahi} indicates a model’s ability to generate responses similar to what an average Filipino would say or do in a given situation.
 We conducted experiments on LLMs with multilingual and Filipino language support.
 Results show that \textsc{Kalahi}, while trivial for Filipinos, is challenging for LLMs, with the best model answering only 46.0\% of the questions correctly compared to native Filipino performance of 89.10\%.
 Thus, \textsc{Kalahi} can be used to accurately and reliably evaluate Filipino cultural representation in LLMs.